We created a collection of our most frequently asked questions to help you find the answers.

 Do I need travel insurance?

-The Blue Walk requires all participants on our vacations to carry overseas emergency medical coverage while with us.
+The Blue Walk requires all participants on our vacations to carry overseas emergency medical coverage while with us and provide contact details for this coverage.
 It is possible your existing medical policy includes this coverage.
 If so, please forward your proof of insurance to us.
 If you don’t have this type of coverage, you can purchase a travel insurance policy that includes emergency medical.

 It is your responsibility to ensure you have travel insurance that is suitable for your needs.
 For complete information on our insurance policies and a link to our preferred carrier, please see our insurance page.